-Alberta Health, in partnership with pharmacists, dentists, and the Council of the College of Physicians and Surgeons of Alberta established the Triplicate Prescription Program to monitor the use of drugs that have a high addiction potential and are prone to misuse and abuse for non-medical purposes.
+Alberta Health, in partnership with pharmacists, dentists, and the Council of the College of Physicians and Surgeons of Alberta established the Tracked Prescription Program (TPP) Alberta (Formerly know as the Triplicate Prescription Program) to monitor the use of drugs that have a high addiction potential and are prone to misuse and abuse for non-medical purposes.
 This process is designed to discourage and document prescription forgeries, control "double doctoring" in which individuals visit two physicians/dentists for the same complaint and thus receive two prescriptions, and to obtain general information about prescribing practices in this province.
-The College of Physicians and Surgeons of Alberta administers the Triplicate Prescription Program.
+The College of Physicians and Surgeons of Alberta administers the TPP.

-To prescribe any of the Triplicate Prescription Program medications, it is mandatory that prescribers use Triplicate Prescription Program prescription forms.
-Failure to complete the Triplicate Prescription Program prescription form may result in rejection of the prescription by the pharmacist with resulting disruption to patient care.
+To prescribe any of the TPP medications, it is mandatory that prescribers use TPP prescription forms.
+Failure to complete the TPP prescription form may result in rejection of the prescription by the pharmacist with resulting disruption to patient care.

-In Alberta, when prescribing oxycodone drugs a dentist must use a Triplicate Prescription Form that is provided to the patient of faxed to the pharmacy.
+In Alberta, when prescribing oxycodone drugs, a dentist must use a TPP Form that is provided to the patient.

-For safety concerns, the College of Physicians and Surgeons of Alberta added codeine containing drugs to the Triplicate Prescription Program in 2013.
-Codeine is a considered Type 2 Triplicate Prescription Program medication and does not require prescriptions to be written on triplicate form.
-However, patient identifying information such as date of birth and the Alberta Personal Health

-Number is required on the prescription to ensure the information is captured accurately in the Triplicate Prescription Program database.
+For safety concerns, the College of Physicians and Surgeons of Alberta added codeine containing drugs to the TPP in 2013.
+Codeine is a considered Type 2 TPP medication and does not require prescriptions to be written on triplicate form.
+However, patient identifying information such as date of birth and the Alberta Personal Health Number is required on the prescription to ensure the information is captured accurately in the TPP database.

 Dentists must ensure that all written prescriptions are clearly understandable and contain all necessary information.
 Verbal prescriptions for oxycodone drugs are not permitted in Alberta.
 These drugs must be on a Triplicate Prescription Form provided to the patient or the Triplicate Prescription Form faxed to the pharmacy.
 Verbal codeine containing drug prescriptions must be directly from the prescriber to the pharmacist/pharmacy technician.

-According to drug safety literature, the use of verbal prescriptions (spoken aloud in person or by telephone) introduces a number of variables that can increase the risk of error so whenever possible it is advisable to avoid the use of verbal prescriptions.
+According to drug safety literature, the use of verbal prescriptions (spoken aloud in person or by telephone) introduces several variables that can increase the risk of error so whenever possible it is advisable to avoid the use of verbal prescriptions.